visserle/AnkiOps/README.md

 **Anki ↔ Markdown, with bidirectional sync and LLM integration**

-Editing flashcards in Anki's UI is tedious. **AnkiOps** is a bidirectional Anki-Markdown bridge.
-Each deck becomes a Markdown file you can edit in your favourite text editor, version with Git, and enhance with LLMs.
+AnkiOps is a bidirectional Anki-Markdown bridge.
+Each deck becomes a Markdown file you can edit in your favourite text editor, version with Git, and enhance with automated LLM tasks.
 AnkiOps handles syncing, note type management, media, and more, so you can focus on your content.

 ## Features